sstockard/sstockard.github.io/variants.md

 #### Raw Counts of Clinical Classifications Across Databases
 ![Counts](variants/overall.png "Distributions")

-DpSNP is the largest variant database by far.
+DbSNP is the largest variant database by far.
 But how are the clinical classifications distributed?

 #### Distributions of Clinical Classifications Across Databases
 ![Distributions](variants/dist_pie.png "Distributions")
 ###### See interactive version of this table in R markdown file (linked at top of page).

-Most of the varients in the ClinVar, DpSNP, and LOVD databases are classified as unknown.
+Most of the varients in the ClinVar, DbSNP, and LOVD databases are classified as unknown.
 By contrast, a majority of the variants in the Utah database are classified as benign.

 ## Variant overlap across databases